jdaynac/Aeolian-dunes-mapping-workflow/README.md

 - KMZ of 01_Rub_al_khali data.

 QGIS data
-The QGIS data (QGIS project with outlines, crestlines, defects, and morphometric analysis) presented in the paper is available on request from: jimmy.daynac@univ-lemans.fr
+We are currently working on finalizing the QGIS database (QGIS project with outlines, crestlines, defects, and morphometric analysis) presented in the paper, mainly focusing on hosting the database on a website.

-This page will be kept up to date and will soon include the QGIS and Ecognition toolboxes for mapping dunes, crestlines and defects.
+It will be available soon.
+In the meantime, it is available on request from: jimmy.daynac@univ-lemans.fr This page will be kept up to date and will soon include the QGIS and Ecognition toolboxes for mapping dunes, crestlines and defects.